 Local Heroes & Heroines in the two World Wars

-New Exhibition – opening on St George’s Day, Saturday 19th May 2018
+New Exhibition – from May to September 2018

 The year 2018 marks the centenary of the formation of the Royal Air Force.
 Lincolnshire has always been an important county for the RAF and it played a key role throughout both World Wars.

 From the 1st April, which marks the actual day when the RAF was formed, there will be commemorations throughout Lincolnshire and these are described in more detail on the Lots to See in Lincolnshire page.